mattermost/docs/source/boards/work-with-cards.rst

 - **Text**: Adds a new text block that can be formatted with Markdown.
 - **Image**: Select and embed an image file into the content block.
 The following image formats are currently supported: GIF, JPEG, and PNG.
 - **Divider**: Adds a divider content block below the previous block.
 - **Checkbox**: Adds a checkbox content block.
 Press Enter/Return after typing in content for your checkbox to add another checkbox within the same block.
-Please note, Markdown formatting is not supported within the *Checkbox* content block.
+Please note, Markdown formatting isn't supported within the **Checkbox** content block.

 To manage the description content blocks on a card, hover over any existing block and select options menu **(...)** to move the block up or down, insert a new block above, or delete the current block.
-Alternatively, you can hover over any existing block, then click and hold the grid button to drag and drop it to a new position within the description section.
+Alternatively, you can hover over any existing block, then select and hold the grid button to drag and drop it to a new position within the description section.

 Card properties
 ---------------